elizaveta-bondar/my-portfolio-JavaScript-projects/weather-app/README.md

 # weather-app
-My first project written in JavaScript.
+My first project is written in JavaScript.